 - Customize your Anti-Fraud Message to further educate your prospects.
 Also located in the Showing Access Control and Notification section, ShowMojo has provided you a way to communicate to your prospects things like who you and what they should expect during your leasing process, before requesting that they acknowledge reading this message in order to receive an access code.
 The Anti-Fraud Message and Acknowledgement is automatically added whenever Location Verification is enabled.

 - Validate the prospect's identity.
 If you are not already doing it, make prospects validate their identity by drivers license.
 It does mean you need to review each drivers license, but fake drivers licenses are more difficult to obtain than stolen credit cards.
-You can make this change to all your listings at once from the Lockbox Security Wizard on the Lockbox Settings page.
+You can make this change to all your listings at once from the The Security Wizard for Self-Showings.
 Finally, if you are using it, be sure to disable any Document Auto-Approve Setting.